How To Choose The Right Google My Business Category

 Google My Business is one of my favourite (and one of the most powerful) tools for businesses to boost their online visibility and attract targeted customers.
 I have a free guide to Google My Business here on my website

 Whether you’re a local, national or international business, big or small, The SEO School is a great option if you want to learn the ins and outs of SEO (plus my insider secrets) at your own pace and implement a strategy as you go through the modules.
-You can find out more at https://theseoschool.com or get in touch with me via the contact form on our website.
+You can find out more at The SEO School.

 Are you frustrated customers can’t find your website?